liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 	overwrite the changes and receive updates from the site template.

-If the site administrator clicks the *Reset* button, changes are propagated from the site template to all the pages of the site that were imported from the site template.
-Clicking the *Reset* button makes two kinds of updates.
-First, changes made by site administrators to pages that were imported from the site template are undone.
-Second, changes made by site template administrators to site template pages are applied to the site pages.
+If the site administrator clicks the *Reset* button, changes are propagated from the site template page to the corresponding site page that was imported from the site template.
+Clicking the *Reset* button makes two kinds of updates to a page.
+First, changes made by site administrators to the site page are undone.
+Second, changes made by site template administrators to the site template page are applied to the site page.
+Note: clicking the *Reset* button only resets one page.
+If multiple site pages have been modified and you'd like to re-apply the site template pages to them, you'll need to click the *Reset* button for each page.

 Site template administrators can set preferences for portlets on site template pages.
 When a portal administrator creates a site from a site template, the